5 Things You Need to Know Before Scraping Data From FacebookWednesday, January 30, 2019

-Apart from the legal ramifications, you could also find it may get harder to retrieve the desired data on a regular base, as Facebook would blocks suspicious IPs, and could even implement harder blocking mechanisms in the future, which may make scraping data from the site totally impossible.
+Apart from the legal ramifications, you could find that it may get harder to retrieve the desired data on a regular basis, as Facebook block suspicious IPs, and could even implement harder blocking mechanisms in the future, which may make scraping data from the site totally impossible.

 Hence, it is recommended to look for more reliable sources for social media data to gain business intelligence and insights on your target market.